DanyCSantana/image-file-checker/README.md

 # Image Resizing and Cropping for Inflight Entertainment

-This repository contains the Jupyter Notebook **`resize_and_crop_images.ipynb`**, designed to resize and crop images for inflight entertainment systems or similar workflows.
+This repository contains the Jupyter Notebook **`resize_and_crop_images.ipynb`**, designed to resize and crop images for entertainment systems or similar workflows.
 Additional image-related scripts may be added to this directory in the future.

 ## Features